 There are many reasons why I love Spanish wine.
-I won’t bore you with every single one of them but instead focus on one specific character of the wine production that makes Spain such a dominant force in the industry: diversity.
+I won’t bore you with every single one.
+Instead let’s focus on one specific characteristic that makes Spain such a dominant force in the industry: diversity.

-Whilst Spanish wine may be synonymous with grapes like Tempranillo, Albariño, Verdejo and Garnacha there are countless other grapes grown in the country, some of which you might not expect to see either.
+Spanish wine may be synonymous with grapes like Tempranillo, Albariño, Verdejo and Garnacha.
+However, there are countless other grapes grown in the country, some of which you might not expect to see either.

 Riesling.
 Chenin Blanc.
 Trousseau.
 Pinot Noir.